-Summary: African-descended religion in the Americas and the Atlantic world; slavery; race and culture in the Caribbean and Latin America
+Summary: African-descended religion in the Americas and the Atlantic world; slavery; race, gender, and culture in the Caribbean and Latin America

-I am a historian of the Caribbean, colonial Latin America, and the Atlanic world and a Teaching Fellow in Caribbean History.
+I am a historian of the Caribbean, colonial Latin America, and the Atlantic world and a Teaching Fellow in Caribbean History.
 I specialize in the history of Afro-Latin America and the African diaspora, with a focus on race, gender, and religion.
-I conducted my doctoral research at the University of Toronto where I was a Natalie Zemon Davis Fellow, and I have a BA in Historical Studies and MA in Early Modern and Medieval History at the University of Bristol.
+My PhD in History is from the University of Toronto, where I was a Natalie Zemon Davis Fellow, and have a BA in Historical Studies and an MA in Early Modern and Medieval History at the University of Bristol.